A New Approach to Depression Treatment

 Finding assistance

-If you live in the Canberra region and feel that you may be suffering from problems with depression, you can contact Strategic Psychology to arrange to see one of our psychologists.
-We can assist you in identifying the issues that are causing and maintaining your difficulties and recommend strategies that draw on your strengths and passions in order to achieve optimal social, emotional and academic functioning.
+If you live in Canberra and feel that you may be suffering from problems with depression, you can contact Strategic Psychology to arrange to see one of our psychologists.
+We can assist you in identifying the issues that are causing and maintaining your difficulties and recommend strategies that draw on your strengths to achieve optimal social, emotional and academic functioning.

 No referral is required in order to see one of our psychologists, however, you can contact your GP for a referral under Medicare (if eligible) to receive a rebate on services provided.